vineelanalluri/CODSOFT/README.md

     # Generate a random password using the specified length
     password = ''.join(random.choice(characters) for i in range(length))
     return password

-# Prompt the user for the desired password length
 length = int(input("Enter the desired password length: "))
-# Generate and display the password
 password = generate_password(length)
 print("Generated Password:", password)